 He received Conflict Resolution Services' "Pinnacle Award" and Community Mediation Services' Certificate of Appreciation.

-He is a mediator with Michigan Circuit Courts, Equal Employment Opportunity Commission, Michigan Civil Rights Department, American Arbitration Association, Community Mediation Services (Alpena, Gaylord, and Grayling), Conflict Resolution Services (Traverse City), and Northern Community Mediation (Charlevoix and Petoskey).
+He is a mediator with Michigan Circuit Courts, American Arbitration Association, Community Mediation Services (Alpena, Gaylord, and Grayling), Conflict Resolution Services (Traverse City), and Northern Community Mediation (Charlevoix and Petoskey).

 His mediation training includes Straus Institute for Dispute Resolution at Pepperdine University School of Law, Specialized Mediation: Handling Difficult Employment, Medical Malpractice and Personal Injury Cases.

 His mediation training also includes American Arbitration Association, Ensuring That Your Clients' Interests Are Addressed in Mediation; Forty Hour Divorce and Custody Mediation; Domestic Violence Protocol; ICLE Advanced Mediation; NCM Advanced Mediation; Central Michigan Dispute Resolution Center Advanced Mediation; ICLE Advanced Dispute Resolution; ICLE Forty Hour Civil Case Mediation; Hamilton County, Ohio, Common Pleas Court, Mediation; U.S. District Court for the Western District of Michigan Advanced Mediator; and Collaborative Law.

-He is a Grand Traverse Band of Ottawa and Chippewa Indians Hearing Officer; on the Little Traverse Bay Bands of Odawa Indians Hearing Officer list; and a Michigan Civil Rights Commission Hearing Referee.
+He has been a Grand Traverse Band of Ottawa and Chippewa Indians Hearing Officer; on the Little Traverse Bay Bands of Odawa Indians Hearing Officer list; and a Michigan Civil Rights Commission Hearing Referee.
 He is a member of The National Academy of Distinguished Neutrals and Professional Resolution Experts of Michigan (PREMi).

 His other mediation experience includes Volunteer Mediator, Hamilton County, Ohio, Common Pleas Court.